sul97/SDA-react-redux-company-portal-app-/README.md

 1. Check PRH documentation to understand the shape of data returned from endpoints
 2. Create corresponding types for the returned data of 2 endpoint `GET /BIS/V1/{BUSINESSID}` and `GET /BIS/V1`
 3. Create 1 function which takes to 3 paramerters: maxResults (the total number of results returned), resultFrom (the number of results to be skipped), and streetAddressPostCode (the postal code address).
-This function should return a list of all the countries satisfied the parameters.
-Each country in the list should have detailed information of that company.
+This function should return a list of all the companies satisfied the parameters.
+Each company in the list should have detailed information of that company.
 For example:

 ```
 [